ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 15. On the **My roles | Azure AD roles** window, select the **Active roles** tab on the menu bar.
 Note that no roles appear. <br/>

-     **Note:** If you recall, back in Task 1 Holly set up the Global Admin role so that activation to a user account will require approval.
+     **Note:** If you recall, back in Task 1 Holly set up the Global Administrator role so that activation to a user account will require approval.
 What Patti just did was request that the Global Admin role be activated for her user account.
 This will send a request to Holly, who can then either approve or deny Patti's request for role activation.
 Holly will review this request in the next task.

 16. Leave the InPrivate browser session open.
 You will return to it in the next task once Holly approves Patti's request.